Two glasses of raspberry mousse topped (Incomplete: max_output_tokens)

 3. Cool the puree

-4. Prepare gelatin if using
+4. Add gelatin if using

 5. Whip the cream

-6. Fold the components together
+6. Fold everything together

-Add a small amount of whipped cream to the raspberry puree and stir to lighten it.
-Then fold in the remaining cream gently, using a spatula and broad strokes.
-The goal is to preserve as much air as possible.
+Add a small spoonful of whipped cream to the raspberry puree first and stir it in to lighten the mixture.
+Then gently fold in the rest of the cream using a spatula and broad, careful strokes.

 7. Portion and chill

-Texture, Flavor, and Balance
+Raspberry Mousse Texture, Flavor, and Balance

 For a lighter texture

-• Use soft peaks rather than stiff peaks
+Use soft peaks instead of stiff peaks.

 For stronger raspberry flavor

-For better structure
+For firmer structure

-• Chill fully before serving
+Chill the mousse fully before serving.

 Common Mistakes to Avoid